-Yet, when the medical system was crowded by COVID-19, their treatment was disrupted because appointments were being canceled and they were more exposed to the severe hardships caused by anxiety.
+Yet, when COVID-19 crowded the medical system, their treatment was disrupted because appointments were canceled, and they were more exposed to the severe hardships caused by anxiety.
 Symptoms of depression, anxiety, or PTSD (post-traumatic stress disorder) that may cause distraction and therefore lead to erratic behavior behind the wheel include:

 Anxiety or Depression Amid the COVID-19 Pandemic

-A recent study published in the American Medical Association's online journal determined that the number of people in the United States experiencing symptoms of depression increased three times during the pandemic.
+A study published in the American Medical Association's online journal determined that the number of people in the United States experiencing symptoms of depression increased three times during the pandemic.
 The study shows COVID-19 has caused higher rates of anxiety and depression across the general population and draws attention to the fact that mental illness might increase in the at-risk population.
 Risk factors of depression and anxiety disorder include:

-According to another source, the share of adults reporting anxiety or depression has increased since the start of the coronavirus pandemic:
+According to another source, the rate of adults who reported anxiety or depression has increased since the start of the coronavirus pandemic:

-- A majority of U.S. adults 18 and older (53%) said that worry and stress related to coronavirus has hurt their mental health, up from 39% in May
+- 53% of adults 18 and older said that worry and stress related to coronavirus had affected their mental health (from 39% in May).

-- Among older adults (ages 65 and older), close to half (46%) said that worry and stress related to coronavirus has harmed their mental health, up from 31% in May
+- Among older adults (65 and older), close to half (46%) said that worry and stress related to coronavirus had harmed their mental health, up from 31% in May.

 How Can a Miami Car Accident Attorney Help With Your Claim?